Thunderbolt (interface): Vulnerability to Option ROM attacks

 When a system with Thunderbolt boots, it loads and executes Option ROMs from attached devices.
 A malicious Option ROM can allow malware to execute before an operating system is started.
 It can then invade the kernel, log keystrokes, or steal encryption keys.
 The ease of connecting Thunderbolt devices to portable computers makes them ideal for evil-maid attacks.

 Some systems load Option ROMs during firmware updates, allowing the malware in a Thunderbolt device's Option ROM to potentially overwrite the SPI flash ROM containing the system's boot firmware.
 In February 2015, Apple issued a Security Update to Mac OS X to eliminate the vulnerability of loading Option ROMs during firmware updates, although the system is still vulnerable to Option ROM attacks during normal boots.

 Firmware-enforced boot security measures, such as UEFI Secure Boot (which specifies the enforcement of signatures or hash allowlists of Option ROMs) are designed to mitigate this kind of attack.

 Vulnerability to data exposure attacks (Thunderspy)

-In May 2020, the Thunderspy seven major security flaws were discovered in the Thunderbolt protocol, which allow a malicious party to access all data stored in a computer, even if the device is locked, password-protected, and has an encrypted hard drive.
+In May 2020, seven major security flaws were discovered in the Thunderbolt protocol, collectively named Thunderspy.
+They allow a malicious party to access all data stored in a computer, even if the device is locked, password-protected, and has an encrypted hard drive.
 These vulnerabilities affect all Thunderbolt 1, 2 and 3 ports.
+The attack requires the computer to be in sleep mode and have a Thunderbolt controller with a writable firmware chip.
+A well-trained attacker with physical access to the computer ("evil maid") can perform the required steps in 5 minutes.
+With a malicious firmware, the attacker can covertly disable Thunderbolt security, clone device identities, and proceed to use DMA to extract data.
 Thunderspy vulnerabilities can largely be mitigated using Kernel DMA Protection, along with traditional anti-intrusion hardware features.